Published On: Feb 19 2014 05:15:37 PM CSTUpdated On: Feb 20 2014 12:00:00 AM CST

 The alpine skiing world was dominated by the larger-than-life personality of Italy's Alberto Tomba in the late 1980s and early 1990s.
-Known as "Tomba la Bomba" ("Tomba the Bomb"), he won three Olympic gold medals and two silver between the 1988 and 19992 Winter Games, including sweeping the slalom and giant slalom events in Albertville.
+Known as "Tomba la Bomba" ("Tomba the Bomb"), he won three Olympic gold medals and two silver between the 1988, 19992 and 1994 Winter Games, including sweeping the slalom and giant slalom events in Calgary.

 Tomba also won two world championships, in slalom and giant slalom in 1996, and nine World Cup season titles in his career before retiring at the end of the 1998 season.
 In 2006, he was tapped to carry the Olympic torch into the Opening Ceremony of the Winter Olympics in Turin, Italy.
-Seen here at a World Cup event in Bormio, Italy, in December 2012, he has spent his retirement working on various entrepreneurial and charitable projects, including releasing his own fragrance, mentoring young skiers for the Italian Ski Federation, starring in made-for-TV action movies and working with UNICEF.
+Seen here at a charity event in September 2014, he has spent his retirement working on various entrepreneurial and charitable projects, including releasing his own fragrance, mentoring young skiers for the Italian Ski Federation, starring in made-for-TV action movies and working with UNICEF.
 Now 47, his most recent gig is as a broadcaster for Sky Italia's coverage of the Sochi Winter Olympics.

 In a surprising performance, alpine skier Tommy Moe won gold in downhill and silver in the super-G at the 1994 Winter Olympics in Lillehammer, Norway.
 In doing so, he became the first American male skier to win two medals in a single Winter Olympics.
 He also competed at the 1992 Olympics in Albertville, France, but finished no higher than 18th in his three events.